 A large enough cage

 When it comes to getting a cage, you have several options.
 You can make one yourself if you are skilled enough.
 You can as well buy a ready-made one online or from your nearest small pet store.
-The choice is obviously yours, but the bottom line is that the habitat or where you want to keep your guinea pigs should be spacious enough to allow for unrestricted movement.
+The choice is obviously yours but the bottom line is that the habitat or where you want to keep your guinea pigs should be spacious and large enough to allow for unrestricted movement.
 The piggies would appreciate any extra space they can get.

-Cage should have a solid bottom
+The cage should have a solid bottom

-Cage should have a lid
+The cage should have a lid

 Be cautious with multi-level cages

-Location of the cage matters a lot.
+The location of the cage matters a lot.

 Don’t place the cage outdoors